-The challenge of governance: Cultural barriers to enforcement of the WC whaling moratorium in Korea
+The challenge of governance: Cultural barriers to enforcement of the IWC whaling moratorium in Korea

 Cited 0 times inCited 0 times in

-- The challenge of governance: Cultural barriers to enforcement of the WC whaling moratorium in Korea
+- The challenge of governance: Cultural barriers to enforcement of the IWC whaling moratorium in Korea

 - Tatar, Bradley; Lee, Taeheok